oe149499/virtual-whiteboard-nea/CS NEA/Analysis/Objectives v2.md

 2. The box should be computed once at the beginning of the **selection** and not change relative to the **item**s while the **selection** is active
 	- The exception to this is Text and Link **items**, which may change size when edited.
 As such, no modification to any **item** which may change its size is permitted while multiple **item**s are selected
 3. At the corners and midpoints of the edges of the **transform box**, there should be square stretch handles:
+	- Both types of handle stretch the selection relative to its centre
-	- Midpoint handles stretch the **item**(s) only in the direction normal to the edge, such that the opposite edge is not affected by the movement
+	- Midpoint handles stretch the **item**(s) only in the direction normal to the edge
-	- Corner handles stretch the **item**(s) such that the opposite corner does not move and the aspect ratio of the **selection** is unchanged
+	- Corner handles stretch the **item**(s) in both axes evenly
 4. At the "top" of the **transform box** there should be a circular rotation handle
 	- Dragging the handle rotates the **selection** around its centre
 5. A drag action anywhere else in the **transform box** should translate the **item**(s) along the mouse movement